Identification Guide Of Vulnerable Species Incidentally Caught In Mediterranean Fisheries

-The Med Bycatch Project has just issued a practical guide to help fishing communities and on board observers identify, monitor and improve their knowledge on vulnerable species potentially caught as bycatch in the Mediterranean.
-Building on a partnership with ACCOBAMS, SPA-RAC , BirdLife Europe and Central Asia, MEDASSET and the financial support from the MAVA Foundation, IUCN-Med has coordinated the final compilation and editing of this guide with the contribution of different experts of the Mediterranean.
+BYCATCH - The Med Bycatch Project has just issued a practical guide to help fishing communities and on board observers identify and monitor vulnerable marine species potentially bycaught in the Mediterranean, such as cartilaginous fish (sharks, rays, chimarera), sea turtles, seabirds, marine mammals, cartilaginous fishes as well as corals and sponges.
+Building on a partnership with ACCOBAMS, SPA-RAC , BirdLife Europe and Central Asia, MEDASSET and the financial support from the MAVA Foundation, IUCN-Med has coordinated the final compilation and editing of this bycatch guide with the contribution of different experts of the Mediterranean.

 In this comprehensive guide, the description of each species is supported by photographs, illustrations and narrative descriptions that highlight important anatomical structures of each species, as well as the common names in several languages (English, Spanish, French and Arabic).

 Moreover, it provides information on the conservation status according to the IUCN Red List: and the protected status under different international agreements, conventions, fisheries recommendations and resolutions, including: